emca-it/Energy-Log-Server-6.x/02-00-00-Data_source_and_application_management/02-00-00-Data_source_and_application_management.md

 				firewall-cmd --reload
 ## Plugins management in the Elasticsearch ##

-Base installation of the Energy Log Server contains the *elasticsearch-auth* plugin.
+Base installation of the Energy Logserver contains the *elasticsearch-auth* plugin.
 You can extend the basic Elasticsearch functionality by installing the custom plugins.